Map-A-Droid/MAD-docs/scanning-modes/modes.md

-# OCR

-OCR is short for "Optical Character Recognition".
-This mode will take screenshots of the screen, especially of the raid tab.
-MAD will compare the gym pictures with existing gym pictures in your database.

 # MITM

 MITM is short for "Man In The Middle".
 PogoDroid will inject into the running game process to read the data which is received from the game server.